NCERT Solutions Class 11 Chemistry Chapter 5 – Free PDF Download

 Q22.
 Critical temperature for carbon dioxide and methane are 31.1 °C and –81.9 °C respectively.
 Which of these has stronger intermolecular forces and why?

-If the critical temp of a gas is higher then it is easier to liquefy.
+If the critical temperature of a gas is higher then it is easier to liquefy.
 That is the intermolecular forces of attraction among the molecules of gas are directly proportional to its critical temp.

 Therefore, in CO2 intermolecular forces of attraction are stronger.